 …I need to finish up the secret code rewrite, I know.

-The word of the month is Sunshine, suggested by Natasha on Patreon.
+The word of the month is mountain, suggested by Lara on Patreon.

 Each month, my Patreon backers have the chance to suggest words for me to encode as knitting stitches.
 A random number generator helps me choose the word of the month, and then I get to work, first turning the letters into numbers, then charting the numbers onto grids in various ways.
 Finally, when I make the chart into lace, I turn the marked squares into yarnovers and work out where to place the corresponding decreases.
 (I usually make lace; occasionally I make cables instead.)
 I also make a chart for any craft that uses a square grid for designing; this goes in a separate post.

 This was originally meant as a coordinating stitch pattern for Paradise; I took an excerpt of the original stitch pattern as described here.
 I don’t know whether it was the yarn or the gauge, but I was having trouble making the decrease lines visible, so I made the background stitches into garter stitches.
 Aside from the rib columns, however, the wrong side rows are pretty plain.

 I am not certain how well this would actually coordinate with Paradise, given the garter background, but it’s worth a try.
 Feel free to noodle around with it!
 You could always change it back to stockinette if you like.
 Or try purling the wrong side rows all the way across.
 Always feel free to mess with my stitch patterns.